AlbertoCabreraJr/realtime-chat-app/README.md

 # Rooms

 A simple realtime chat application with user authentication.
 You and your friends can create a room and start chatting.
-This is my first practice project for Summer 2021.

    ![Capture](https://user-images.githubusercontent.com/57309472/125153147-5866d900-e184-11eb-99e2-ccbaea6fd67f.PNG)